VazLucas/vazlucas/README.md

 I am a developer from Brazil :brazil:

-Now, I am an intern in backend development with Java at Compass.uol.

 I love playing football :soccer:

 Currently studying data analysis and backend development of course